What is Dementia? How can you help?

 The changes we would like to deliver will make a huge difference to the lives of our dementia patients, their carers and our staff and that is why we need your help.

-Whilst our Dementia Appeal will run for several years we have set ourselves an initial target of raising £33,000 by 31st March 2021 to take those first important steps towards improving the hospital environment for people living with dementia.
+Whilst our Dementia Appeal will run for several years we have set ourselves an initial target of raising £33,000 to take those first important steps towards improving the hospital environment for people living with dementia.

 Our first phase of this appeal will focus on replacing clocks around the hospital with dementia-friendly clocks and to purchase a Reminiscence Interactive Therapy Activities (RITA) machine.